DarGUI logo

 About DarGUI

-DarGUI was conceived as an attempt to provide a substitute for KDar for users who simply want an easy way of accessing the most common and widely-used functions of Dar.
+DarGUI was conceived as an attempt to provide an easy way of accessing the most common and widely-used functions of Dar.
 Unlike KDar, which by-passes Dar to access the libdar libraries directly, DarGUI is simply a means of compiling a Dar command which is executed in a console.
 It does as little as possible to hide the Dar command line from the user, because for more complex operations knowledge of the Dar commandline is essential.

 Features

-The default language used by DarGUI is English but it also ships with localisation files in the French and Spanish languages.
+The default language used by DarGUI is English but it also ships with localisation files for French, Spanish, German and Swedish.
 At present DarGUI provides the following features:

 • view the contents of DAR archives